NumEconCopenhagen/projects-2024-isemjo/README.md

 In question 2.3. we build from question 2, but now consider the case where graduates can switch careers after 1 year but have a switching costs.
 We find that the difference between expected subejctive utility after switching and average ex post relalized utility after switching is decreasing in the graduate type, reflecting that more friends results in a more informed decision making.
 Because of the presence of swithcing costs we see that both the expected and realized utility is lower compared question 2.2.

 We look at the share of graduates switching careers conditional on the inital career choice.
 We find that carrer choice 1 has the highest share of graduates switching, followed by career 2 and then 3, which is consisten with the given utility v for each carrer track.
 We see that the share of graduates switching is decreasing in the graduate type, again refleting that graduate types with more friends are more informed of the value of v for each career.

+**Problem 3** consider barycentric interpolation for a set of random points within the unit square.
+This involves generating random points, determining their function values, and using these values to approximate the function at a new point using barycentric coordinates within triangles formed by the nearest points.
+In the end, we compute the interpolated function value at a given point and compare it with the true value, repeating this process for a set of specified points.